 What to Wear During Unheated Yoga

 Comfortable activewear clothing, that you can bend and move in, is the ideal clothing for Unheated Yoga.
 Though loose fitting clothes are perfectly fine to wear, fitted or semi-fitted clothing helps your yoga teacher see if your alignment is correct or if it needs adjusting.
 Breathable, quick drying fabrics help keep you dry and comfortable in any yoga class, whether you’re sweating a little or a lot.
-Teeki yoga pants are a popular option among yogis.
+Onzie Leggings are a popular option among yogis.
 With a recycled bottle fabric, and performance features like ultimate quick drying and breathability, Teeki leggings are ideal for pretty much any yoga practice (even SUP yoga!).
 Always wear a bra you feel comfortable doing downward dog and/or inverted poses in (we like sports bras with higher cut necklines for full coverage), you don’t want to be readjusting the whole class!
-Check out our favorite full coverage bras like the Onzie Open Heart Bra, Good Hyouman Paltrow Bra, and the Hard tail Double Cross Bra.
+Check out our favorite full coverage bras like the Onzie Chic Bra and all of the Handful Bra – which keep the ladies in place during a tough workout!

 What to Expect During Restorative Yoga

 If you have a packed schedule, and feel like you can never fully unwind, may be the ideal yoga practice for you.
 Restorative Yoga is a practice that frequently utilizes props, and extended holding of simple poses, for a practice with a focus on deep relaxation.
 By slowing down the pace, Restorative Yoga helps to calm the nervous system helping you to release tension and quiet the mind.
 All you’ll need for this relaxing practice is comfortable clothing, water, and your mat; your yoga studio should have all the props you will need for a restorative yoga class.

 What to Wear During Restorative Yoga